Jacob-X/Infect2GI-Markov/README.md

 7. `Disease and Cancer Transition Martix Heatmap.R`

    **Disease and Cancer Transition Matrix Heatmap Visualization.** Reads and processes the state transition probability data between diseases and cancer, then generates and saves a **Heatmap** to visually represent the probability and pattern of mutual transitions between different states.

+**Data access is subject to approval; requests should be directed to the corresponding database administrators.**